RanchMobile/Tamil-AI/README.md

 `(tensorflow)C:> python -m retrain --how_many_training_steps=6000`

+larger the steps for training using "how_many_training_steps" is better accuracy of the results going to be.

 ### Step 5: Validating your own hand written tamil letter by running the following command
 Validate by testing by providing your own 160 x 160 image. or use the sample from **Test_Images/160** Folder.